Well-posedness of quadratic RBSDEs and BSDEs with one-sided growth restrictions: Introduction

 \section{Introduction}

 A backward stochastic differential equation (BSDE) is usually called a quadratic BSDE, when its generator $g(t,y,z)$ has a quadratic growth in the variable $z$.
 There have been many studies on the well-posedness of one-dimensional quadratic BSDEs.
-We refer to \cite{K, LS, BL, BE, F, BT, Tian, Im} for the well-posedness of bounded solutions, and to \cite{BH06, BH08, D, DR, EH, BK, B17, B19, Y, FHT1, FHT2, LG} for the well-posedness of unbounded solutions.
-Furthermore, for more results on one-dimensional BSDEs and their applications, we refer to the review article recently provided by Fan et al. \cite{FHT2}.
-A reflected BSDE (RBSDE) can be considered as a BSDE containing an additional nondecreasing process $K_t$ to push the solution $Y_t$ above a given obstacle $L_t$ under the Skorokhod condition (see El Karoui et al. \cite{EPP}).
+We refer to \cite{K, LS, BL, BE, F, Tian, Im} for the well-posedness of bounded solutions, and to \cite{BH06, BH08, D, DR, EH, BK, F, B17, B19, BT, Y, FHT1, FHT2, LG} for the well-posedness of unbounded solutions.
+Furthermore, for more results on one-dimensional BSDEs and their applications, we refer to a user's guide recently provided by Fan et al. \cite{FHT2}.
+A reflected BSDE (RBSDE) can be considered as a BSDE containing an additional nondecreasing process $K$ to push the solution $Y$ above a given obstacle $L$ under the Skorokhod condition.
+The theory of RBSDEs was initiated by El Karoui et al. \cite{EPP} and has important applications in several areas, including the pricing of American options, mixed stochastic control, and obstacle problem for PDEs (see \cite{EPP, K2, Xu, Li, BY, EH, Po, Gu} and the references therein).
 The extension of well-posedness results from quadratic BSDEs to the RBSDE setting has also been investigated.
-We refer to \cite{K2, Xu, Li} for the well-posedness of bounded solutions, and to \cite{BY, EH} for the well-posedness of unbounded solutions.
+We refer to \cite{K2, Xu, Li} for the well-posedness of bounded solutions, and to \cite{BY, EH, Gu} for the well-posedness of unbounded solutions.